June 1, 2025

 Stay compliant with film production DOT requirements

-Display DOT numbers
+Display your DOT number

 Check in at weigh stations